-A TV host in the Ivory Coast asked a sex offender to show his technique on a mannequin.
+A TV host in Ivory Coast asked a sex offender to show his technique on a mannequin.
 Women fought back.

 NCI said it regretted the sequence and would not air it again.
 Ivory Coast’s audiovisual authority issued a two-page statement condemning it.

 Punishing one man isn’t enough to overhaul the thinking that allowed that segment to air, said Désirée Deneo, secretary general of the Ivorian League for Women’s Rights.
-A coalition of activists are calling for a national focus on sex education, including television specials that focus on healthy intimacy and consent.
+A coalition of activists is calling for a national focus on sex education, including television specials that focus on healthy intimacy and consent.

 “Promoting and praising rape on television is shocking,” Deneo said, “but we are in a society where the culture of rape is banal.
 We must send the message that this should not be normal.”